Musthave Companion Plants For A Healthy And Thriving Garden

 Image of companion plants in garden

-• Image 1: A row of tomatoes with basil plants growing in between.
+- Image 1: A row of tomatoes with basil plants growing in between.
 Basil is a good companion plant for tomatoes because it helps to repel pests and improve the flavor of the tomatoes.
-Image of Tomato and basil companion planting in garden

-• Image 2: A bed of carrots with marigolds growing around the edges.
+- Image 2: A bed of carrots with marigolds growing around the edges.
 Marigolds are known to repel nematodes, which can damage carrots.
-Image of Carrot and marigold companion planting in garden

-• Image 3: A cucumber plant growing next to a radish plant.
+- Image 3: A cucumber plant growing next to a radish plant.
 Radishes help to deter cucumber beetles, which can be a major pest of cucumbers.
-Image of Cucumber and radish companion planting in garden

-• Image 4: A broccoli plant with nasturtiums growing at its base.
+- Image 4: A broccoli plant with nasturtiums growing at its base.
 Nasturtiums attract beneficial insects, such as ladybugs, which help to control pests in the broccoli plant.
-Image of Broccoli and nasturtium companion planting in garden

-• Image 5: A potato plant with beans growing next to it.
+- Image 5: A potato plant with beans growing next to it.
 Beans fix nitrogen in the soil, which can benefit the potato plant.
-Image of Potato and bean companion planting in garden

 Post a Comment for " Musthave Companion Plants For A Healthy And Thriving Garden"